-31 How are SPVs made bankruptcy-remote?
+32 How are SPVs made bankruptcy-remote?

-The following methods are typically used to ensure the SPV's bankruptcy remoteness (ie, the isolation of the SPV and its assets from the originator or other relevant transaction parties in the event of a bankruptcy of the originator or such other parties):
+The following methods are typically used to ensure the SPV's bankruptcyremoteness (ie, the isolation of the SPV and its assets from the originator, the owner of the SPV or other relevant transaction parties in the event of a bankruptcy of the originator, the owner of the SPV or such other parties):

-- structuring the transfer of assets to be a true sale and not a security transaction; - ensuring that the transfer of assets from the originator to the SPV will not prejudice the interests of the originator's creditors, thereby reducing the risk that any assets so transferred will become subject to avoidance or revocation in the event the transfer is deemed to have been a fraudulent transfer; - minimising any commingling risk; - appointing independent directors for the SPV; - causing the equity of the SPV to be held by an independent bankruptcy remote vehicle; - prohibiting the SPV from engaging in any business other than the contemplated securitisation transaction, based on restrictions set forth in its articles of incorporation and other organisational documents; - prohibiting the SPV from engaging in certain conduct, such as a merger with another entity or the hiring of employees; and - causing the SPV and its directors or shareholders to waive its right to commence a bankruptcy proceeding, a civil rehabilitation proceeding, a corporate reorganisation proceeding or any other insolvency proceeding.
+- structuring the transfer of assets to be a true sale and not a security transaction; - ensuring that the transfer of assets from the originator to the SPV will not prejudice the interests of the originator's creditors, thereby reducing the risk that any assets so transferred will become subject to avoidance or revocation in the event the transfer is deemed to have been a fraudulent transfer; - · minimising any commingling risk; - · appointing independent directors for the SPV;

+- structuring the owner of the SPV to be an independent bankruptcyremote vehicle; - prohibiting the SPV from engaging in any business other than the contemplated securitisation transaction, based on restrictions set forth in its articles of incorporation and other organisational documents; - prohibiting the SPV from engaging in certain conduct, such as a merger with another entity or the hiring of employees; and - causing the SPV and its directors or shareholders to waive its right to commence a bankruptcy proceeding, a civil rehabilitation proceeding, a corporate reorganisation proceeding or any other insolvency proceeding.

-32 What factors would a court in your jurisdiction consider in making a determination of true sale of the underlying assets to the SPV (eg, absence of recourse for credit losses, arm's length)?
+33 What factors would a court in your jurisdiction consider in making a determination of true sale of the underlying assets to the SPV (eg, absence of recourse for credit losses, arm's length)?